A Catholic Yogi might often receive a lot of criticism about how Catholics should not practice yoga.

 So let’s begin with just a few Catholics who are associated with yoga.

-The first one being my personal favorite scholar of this time, Francis X Clooney.
+The first one being one of my favorite scholar, Francis X. Clooney.
 He is a Jesuit priest and has been for roughly 50 years.
 As a scholar of religion, he studies comparative theology between Catholicism and Hinduism objectively.
 This meaning that although he is an insider of the Catholic faith, he is able to study many faiths including his own from an outside point of view.
 The subject matter he studies is closely associated with yoga due to its historical tradition.
-He also teaches at Harvard Divinity School in Cambridge, Massachusetts and has written for a popular Jesuit-based magazine called America and Christians Practicing Yoga (see below).
 To find out more about him, click here.

 The next example is Father Tom Ryan who is a Paulist priest.
 He was a part of the founding of Christians Practicing Yoga, a website community for just that.
 He has written many posts for their blog that give insights to the limits and benefits of a Christian yoga practice.
 He also has a DVD called Yoga Prayer and many books which you can find on Amazon.
 To learn more about Father Tom Ryan, click here.